pimsmath/prima2021/content/career-fair/industry.md

 reduced combined registration fee, please contact <a href="mailto:industry@pims.math.ca?PRIMA Industry partner enquiry">industry@pims.math.ca</a> for further information.
-A company table includes a table and two chairs for your to display your posters and printed materials.
+A company table includes a table and two chairs for you to display your posters and printed materials.
 With your company’s express written permission, we will display your logo on PRIMA Conference materials (such as the website, program and posters).
 Participants will be encouraged to engage directly with company representatives.